 Named director: John Fortenberry

 But was it actually: Amy Heckerling

-A fairly forgettable comedy, one of a procession of spin-offs from Saturday Night Live that utterly failed to ignite the box office, or inspire too many laughs.
-It was the movie that gave Will Ferrell a solid role in a film for the first time, though, and it was the first film script that he wrote that got made too.
+A fairly forgettable comedy (although those amongst us who love it, really really love it), A Nighty At The Roxbury was one of a procession of spin-offs from Saturday Night Live that utterly failed to ignite the box office, or inspire too many laughs.
+It was the movie that gave Will Ferrell a solid role in a film for the first time, though, and it was the first film script that he wrote that got made as well.

 Behind the camera was John Fortenberry, who has earned his stripes before and after with television work (and he clearly gets extra points for working on Greg The Bunny), and he's not helmed a big screen release since.
 There appears, however, to be some confusion with regards A Night At The Roxbury, though.